Chart Color Schemes

 Mudjimba features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 75.4% of all households, including 30.2% couples with children, 32.6% couples without children, and 10.6% single parent families.
 Non-family households account for the remaining 24.6%, with lone person households at 19.9% and group households comprising 4.4%.
-The median household size is 2.6 people, larger than the Rest of Qld average of 2.2.
+The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.2.

 Frequently Asked Questions - Households